Rtoax/ulpatch/docs/en/index.md

 ## Author's Monologue

-**I don't like to get involved in the License wars**, so please forgive me if I misquote open source code.
+**I don't want to get involved in the License wars**, so please forgive me if the project misquote open source code.
 After all, this is not a commercial project.

 My native language is Chinese, not English, so please excuse my poor English grammar.